Skip to main content

 Parameters

-• filename: string - The name of the file to log to (relative to your_loader_dir/scripts_log/)
+• filename: string - The name of the log file

 • ...: any - The values for the format string placeholders